elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_tooling.md

 Randomized with seed 905
 ```

 The good news is that it looks like we already have 20 tests.
-Some of those
+Some of them
 came with Phoenix by default when we ran `mix phx.new platform`.
-And other
+Other tests
-tests were created when we used the HTML generator for our `Players` resource.
+were created when we ran the `mix phx.gen.html` generator for our players
+resource.

 The bad news is that one of our tests is no longer passing.
 Let's take a look at
 the `test/web/controllers/page_controller_test.exs` file: